$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 As the toilet paper moves easily on the cardboard roll, one solution is to stop the toilet roll from rolling so easily.
 Ah ha!

-Here are two ways to achieve that
+Here are two ways to Stop The Toilet Roll From Rolling

 2. Another simple method to stop the toilet paper roll from rolling is to jam something into the space inside the cardboard roll so that the roll won’t roll.
-Something like the handle of a wooden spoon, a small stick or something similar.
-This can be removed and replaced as needed.

 The cat will soon tire of this game when the desired results fail to materialize.

-Is the Cat Bored?
+Is the Cat Bored When He Tears paper?

 Frankly, this is hard to know and really depends on your situation and how much time the cat spends alone.